awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-waitForAwsResourceProperty.md

 Required: Yes

 DesiredValues
-The expected status or state on which to continue the Automation workflow\.
+The expected status or state on which to continue the automation\.
 Type: Varies
 Required: Yes